jamesmcm/jamesmcm.github.io/source/_posts/2020-05-06-a-practical-introduction-to-async-programming-in-rust.markdown

 OS Thread ThreadId(2) - task1 finished: 14.003664981s
 OS Thread ThreadId(5) - task2 finished: 14.003698375s
 ```

+The different OS Thread IDs demonstrate that the tasks are being
+executed on separate OS threads.

 For completeness, here is the same implementation using the `join!`
 macro instead of allocating a `FuturesUnordered`: